patrickbwarren/qgis-survex-import/README.md

 # QGIS plugin to import survex .3d files

+_Requires QGIS &ge; 2.14 for QgsPointV2, and survex &ge; 1.2.14 to report CRS_

 This QGIS plugin provides a convenient route to import features (legs and stations) from a [survex](https://survex.com/ "survex.com") `.3d` file, with z-dimension (elevation) and other